Mait Künnap

 Mait Künnap (born 23 September 1982) is an Estonian tennis player.
 His all-time world ranking high came on 4 August 2008 when he reached number 705, although his doubles ranking is somewhat better, having reached world number 377 on 4 July 2005.

 Works at Pärnu Tennisehall as tennis trainer.

+He held an all-time record of most total wins for Estonia Davis Cup team until it was broken by Jürgen Zopp.